peidevs/WarO_Ruby/README.md

 WarO_Ruby
 =========

+The War-O [code kata](https://en.wikipedia.org/wiki/Kata_(programming)).
 This is a work in progress by a newcomer to Ruby.
 See 'Issues' for known TODOs.

 Usage:
 ---------